mprtcz/TicTacToeUltimate/README.md

 * Admin
 * User

-on of which can be applied to a user.
+one of which can be applied to a user.
 The default role is `User`, which can be only changed by a user with `Admin` role.

 Registered users can start and join games.
 As for this version the game users can play is a custom implementation of Tic tac toe game,